 Will a hermit crab die if it loses a leg?
 Not necessarily, as hermit crabs regenerate lost limbs over time.
 However, it’s unlikely to recover if a hermit crab loses multiple limbs.

 If a hermit crab died while molting, it was likely due to insufficient substrate.
-Hermit crabs are vulnerable while molting, which is why they bury themselves under sand until the process is completed.
+Hermit crabs are vulnerable while molting, so they bury themselves under sand until the process is completed.

 Provide around 6 inches of substrate for hermit crabs.
 Play sand that you would use in a child’s sandpit is ideal, but never use a calcium stand because this will harden hermit crabs’ joints.

 Add moisture to the substrate, as hermit crabs need 80% humidity.
 Ensure the temperature is 80 degrees because this is the optimum temperature for molting hermit crabs.

-Never dig up a molting hermit crab from its sandy hiding place, as this will cause significant stress.
-Wait for a hermit crab to surface from beneath the substrate, which could take 8 weeks.
+Never dig up a molting hermit crab from its sandy hiding place because this will cause significant stress.
+Wait for a hermit crab to surface from the substrate, which could take 8 weeks.

 80% humidity is important to a hermit crab, or it’ll suffocate slowly.
 This is why hermit crabs require solid aquariums and not wire cages.

 Get a humidity gauge to determine the humidity level.
 Then, use a misting spray (when necessary) to reach this optimum level.
 Without this, hermit crabs’ lungs dry out.

 This will involve several weeks of intense discomfort for the hermit crab.
 In addition, its breathing will suffer before death, with the hermit crab growing increasingly weak before succumbing.

 You should leave hermit crabs in their tank as much as possible.
 Removing them for occasional handling or cleaning is OK, but house them somewhere equally humid.

-Land hermit crabs have gills and occasionally need to submerge themselves in water, but they can’t breathe underwater indefinitely.
+Land hermit crabs have gills and occasionally need to submerge themselves in water but can’t breathe underwater indefinitely.
 As per Arthropod Structure and Development, the lungs of land hermit crabs have evolved for terrestrial living.